“The models that we were outsourcing were not as accurate as what we are getting from our Stratasys printers.”

 It’s no secret that a fundamental tenet of business success is to take care of your customers.
-Businesses that embrace this belief are usually the ones that grow, thrive and attract new customers.
+Businesses that grow, thrive and attract new customers are usually the ones that embrace this belief.
 That seems to be the recipe Iverson Dental Laboratories has been following since its start in 1991.
 A key ingredient is 3D printing, which gives Iverson Labs the speed, cost reduction and accuracy to grow their business by focusing on the needs of their customers.

 Growing With 3D Printing

-Iverson Dental Laboratories of Riverside, California, is a full-service lab, specializing in dental implants, cosmetic dentistry and digital dentistry.
-The accuracy and opportunity afforded by digital impression systems was recognized early on by the company.
-However, it initially outsourced the models generated from the scans because it wasn’t feasible to produce them in the early days of the technology.
-Although the models generated from these systems ultimately resulted in more accurate dental appliances, the outsourcing turnaround time wasn’t optimal.
+Iverson Dental Laboratories is located in Riverside, California.
+It is a full-service lab specializing in dental implants, cosmetic dentistry and digital dentistry.
+The company recognized early on the accuracy and opportunity afforded by digital impression systems.
+In the early days of the company, however, they initially outsourced the models generated from the scans.
+It wasn’t feasible to produce them in-house when the technology was first introduced.
+Even though the models generated from these systems ultimately resulted in more accurate dental appliances, the outsourcing turnaround time wasn’t optimal.

-As digital dentistry continued to grow, Iverson’s business volume grew as well.
-At the same time, the ability to 3D print models from digital scans became more practicable.
-A tipping point was reached where it made sense to bring the work in-house, and Iverson Labs purchased its first two Stratasys Eden260V Dental Advantage 3D Printers.
+As digital dentistry continued to grow, so did Iverson’s business volume.
+The ability to 3D print models from digital scans became more practicable.
+Over time, outsourcing became less ideal.
+It started making more sense to complete the work in-house.
+Iverson Labs purchased its first two Stratasys Eden260V Dental Advantage 3D Printers.

 Accuracy is a Key Component of Success

 A dentist’s greatest expense is the time spent with the patient, known in the industry as “chair time.”
 One driver of chair time includes fitting patients’ restorations and dental appliances.
-Chair time is minimized and the patient benefits when little to no adjustment is needed.
-In contrast, ill-fitting appliances and restorations require “remakes,” meaning the lab must make physical adjustments or remanufacture the appliance.
-This results in another patient visit, more chair time and the additional time and cost for lab work.
+When little to no adjustments are needed, chair time is decreased.
+Ill-fitting appliances and restorations require “remakes,” meaning the lab must make physical adjustments or remanufacture the appliance.
+This means another patient visit, more chair time and the additional time and cost for lab work.

-According to Iverson, one of the main benefits of 3D printing is the accuracy that’s achievable.
+According to Iverson, the accuracy of 3D printing is one of its main benefits.
 “The models we were outsourcing were not as accurate as what we are getting from our Stratasys printers,” said Iverson.
 He continued, saying the accuracy of the Stratasys 3D printers “helps us maintain one of the lowest average remake (rates) in the industry,” because an accurate restoration starts with a precise 3D printed model.

 As a result, Iverson Labs customers report that it takes less than five minutes to seat crowns and bridges due to the accuracy and overall quality of the restorations.
-Less chair time means dentists can see up to five more patients per day on average, adding revenue.
-Iverson said, “Doctors can actually make more money by having things more accurate, (and 3D printing) plays a key role in that.”
+Less chair time per patient means dentists can see up to five more patients per day on average, adding revenue.
+Iverson goes on to add that “Doctors can actually make more money by having things made more accurately, (and 3D printing) plays a key role in that.”
 This ultimately helps grow Iverson Labs’ business because of the customer-centric and quality-focused reputation it portrays within the industry.